tjense25/pep-seq-pipeline/biological_significance/dallon_analysis.markdown

 # Analysis of Dallon's Data
 ## Introduction:

-The data here are based on Figure 23 on page 53 of Emma Dallon's masters thesis.
+This file presents my (Brian's) analysis of several of the figures in Emma Dallon's master's thesis.

-In the experiment described by this figure, different "vectors" (small loops of DNA) containing different short peptides were inserted into E. coli strands, whose growth was then measured.
+In the experiment described by these figures, different "vectors" (small loops of DNA) containing different short peptides were inserted into E. coli strands, whose growth was then measured.
 Peptides/vectors which caused a decrease in growth rate were labeled as toxic.
 The majority of toxic peptides had a high positive charge and were hydrophobic (see Figure 22 on page 50).
 Peptides with these qualities are known as "canonical".

+## data and methods:

 The experiment examined over 100,000 different peptides.
-However, only a few were examined in detail.
-The data here represent some of those peptides that were looked at most in detail.
+However, only a few were examined in detail, and data regarding that analysis was presented in figure 23 on page 50.
+I scraped [this data](../biological_significance/dallons_peptides.csv) from that figure.

-## data and methods:

-I scraped [this data](../biological_significance/dallons_peptides.csv) from Figure 23 of Emma Dallon's master's thesis.
 Bellow are some annotations for the data:

 A3 was a non-toxic peptide.